tyler-frazier/tyler-frazier.github.io/aboutme.md

 <br>
 <br>

-For a comprehensive resume of his work, please see this [curriculum vitae](tyler-frazier.github.io).
+For a comprehensive resume, please see my [curriculum vitae](tyler-frazier.github.io).

 </p>